TofuBytes-Studies-Group/E24-OLA1-System-Integration/README.md

 Why Pipes and Filters?
 Each step (collect, match, alert, store) is independent, making it easy to modify or expand the pipeline as new log patterns or analytics needs emerge.

 ### Message Broker
-**Overview**: Describe the Message Broker pattern.

 The Message Broker pattern is a messaging pattern that involves the use of a message broker to facilitate communication between different components of a system.
 In this pattern, components communicate by sending messages to a central message broker, which then routes the messages to the appropriate recipients.
 This decouples the sender and receiver, allowing them to communicate asynchronously without being directly connected.

-**Diagram**: Include a diagram to represent the Message Broker pattern.

 ```
   A(Sender) --> Message Broker --> B(Receiver)